MoralCode/MetricTime/README.md

 # MetricTime
-An prank app that displays "Metric Time" so you can prank your friends on cross-country road trips or other international vacations.
+An app that displays "Metric Time", so you can pull pranks on your friends and eliminate all the complex math when solving problems that involve time.
 Based on @2012rcampion's answer to this question: http://worldbuilding.stackexchange.com/questions/35808/how-to-make-this-base-10-metric-time-concept-work

+## What ***is*** MetricTime?
+MetricTime is a base-10 timekeeping system has both serious and prank applications.
+It is designed to be mostly base 10 for easy math and provides a great alternative to regular timekeeping and having to manage all those timezones!
+In MetricTime, there are 10 hours in a day, 100 minutes in an hour and 100 seconds in a minute to make your life easier!

 ## How To Use
-Once downloaded to your Phone, you may view the current time in both analog metric and digital metric right on the main screen.
+Once downloaded to your phone, you may view the current metric time in both analog and digital right on the main screen.
 From there, you can long-press anywhere on screen to access the handy convertion feature so you can convert any time to or from metric.

 ## Converting Times
 Here is a short table of approximate conversion values for reference.
 There is also a built-in time-convertion feature that can be opened by long-pressing anywhere on the main metric time screen.